-Active a week ago
+Active 5 days ago

 This specialty practice discussion group is intended for discussion surrounding bone marrow transplant and related aspects.
 Remember that anything published in this community can be seen by any member of the community.
 Please be considerate of the HIPAA Privacy Rule when posting to the community.

 Are you sure you want to leave ?

 Normally we would practice the 1 gown per occurrence rule laid out by USP 800.
 However, with the recent shortages and the import bans we are now following the